UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <choice id="2" >
 <opt text="Flipper length between 185-200mm and mass between 4600-5200g" >

-Are there any intervals of flipper length that contains a darker blue?
+Are there any intervals of flipper length that contain a darker blue?
 The darker the colour, the more counts of penguins in the given interval range.

 </opt>